Below-shot-noise capacity in phase estimation using nonlinear interferometers

 In contrast, in the Mandel~\cite{wang1991} setup shown in Fig.~\ref{fig:setups}\,(b), only the idler mode seeds medium $B$.
 The signal modes emitted by media $A$ and $B$ interfere on a 50:50 beam splitter.
 The intensities measured at the two exits of the beam splitter, $N_\text{s}$ and $N_\text{s}^\prime$, depend on the phases of the pump, signal, and idler beams inside the interferometer.
 However, because the nonlinear process in medium $B$ is partially seeded, the intensities of the two signal modes can differ significantly~\cite{wiseman2000,kolobov2017, machado2024}.
 In fact, such an interferometer does not display a pure SU(1,1) symmetry, because there are three input and output modes.

-Although the quantum Fisher information, a measure of the best sensitivity that can be reached for any measurement, coincides for both the Yurke and Mandel configurations and implies a Heisenberg scaling~\cite{kranias2025}, in the Mandel setup such a sensitivity cannot be obtained from simple intensity or photon-number measurements.
+In the ideal lossless case, the quantum Fisher information, a measure of the best sensitivity that can be reached for any measurement, coincides for both the Yurke and Mandel configurations and implies a Heisenberg scaling~\cite{kranias2025}.
+However, in the Mandel setup such a sensitivity cannot be obtained from simple intensity or photon-number measurements.
 In fact, to extract a phase with such a high precision, one needs to rely on much more involved experimental methods like homodyning, similar to truncated SU(1,1) interferometers~\cite{anderson2017,anderson2017a,gupta18,caves2020}.